swfsql/phasmo/README.md

 It should be easier to just open the app and click around, but otherwise you can:

-- activate/forbid evidences
+- Activate/forbid evidences.
-- see possible ghost according to the evidence
+- See possible ghosts according to the evidence.
-- see strenght and weakness features for those ghosts
+- See strenght and weakness features for those ghosts.
-- check a ghost's description
+- Check a ghost's description.

 The stuff you see are mostly emojis, as they are very terse ^^
 For VR, I believe this app should work as a custom app from tools like OVRToolkit - but the clicking should be hard as it's not optimized for "touch-like" clicks.